-MAX^{HR} and the NSPS are still in their infancy.
+The NSPS and MAXHR are still in their infancy.
 Outside of a few demonstration projects that sample much smaller workforce numbers, there is no significant track record of the effectiveness and success of such large-scale reforms.
-It makes little sense to create massive personnel changes across the Federal government without first seeing the successes, and failures, of the new systems at DHS and DOD.
+It makes little sense to create massive personnel changes across the Federal government without first seeing the successes, and failures, of the new systems at DOD and DHS.